 This method does not suppose a login and password authentication to access the Internet.
 All you need to do is connect the ISP cable to port 0 of the router.
 After that, any home devices connected to its Wi-Fi network or to one of the remaining Ethernet ports will be able to access the Internet.
 As per that, no additional configuration is required.

-In some case, however, your ISP would assign a static public or private IP address for you, and this must then be specified in your router' Internet Service Provider settings.
+In some case, however, your ISP would assign a static public or private IP address for you, and this must then be specified in your router settings.
 To accomplish that, go to the 'Wired' page of the Keenetic's web menu.
-In the IP and DNS Settings section, set the IP Configuration to Manual.
+In the 'IP and DNS settings' section, set the 'IP configuration' to 'Manual'.

-Your ISP must supply other IP parameters (subnet mask, gateway addresses, and DNS) along with static IP address for manual configuration, please specify them in the appropriate fields.
+Your ISP must supply other IP parameters (subnet mask, gateway addresses, and DNS) along with a static IP address for manual configuration, please specify them in the appropriate fields.
 For example: